heang2/4cities_pipeline/README.md

 [Journal](https://remaintobeseen)

-In this repo, we have built a workflow from OD prediction to traffic assignment, and then to urban congestion analysis and accessibility analysis.
+In this repo, we built a workflow from OD prediction to traffic assignment, and then to urban congestion analysis and accessibility analysis in different [SSP scenario](https://github.com/usutradhar/Population-Trend-Analysis).The workflow can be divided into four stages: 1.
+LOSED7 raw data processing 2.
+Time series model prediction of OD flow data 3.
+Traffic allocation 4.
+ArcGIS urban congestion visualization and accessibility analysis.

 <p align="center">